-- generally approve of the overall structure of our executive compensation program and diversity of goals, particularly our use of balanced metrics of growth, risk management and capital structure to mitigate risk and promote responsible, sustained long-term growth; - generally approve of our implementation of the executive compensation program, the factors considered and the decisions made under the program; - generally approve of our proxy disclosures regarding our executive compensation program and corporate governance best practices; - ✓ generally support our pay-for-performance alignment; and - generally endorse our corporate governance practices.
+- generally approve of our implementation of the executive compensation program, the factors considered and the decisions made under the program; - generally approve of our proxy disclosures regarding our executive compensation program and corporate governance best practices; - ✓ generally support our pay-for-performance alignment; and - ✓ generally endorse our corporate governance practices.

 We also received constructive feedback from our investors.
-After careful consideration of this feedback, we have decided to make significant and responsive modifications to our executive compensation program, beginning with the 2017 compensation cycle.
+After careful consideration of this feedback, we made significant and responsive modifications to our executive compensation program, beginning with the 2017 compensation cycle.

-The key features of the new program are consistent with the feedback we have received from our largest stockholders and are described in detail below in the section entitled, "Going Forward: Responsive Redesign of Long-Term Incentive Compensation."
+The key features of the new program are consistent with the feedback we received from our largest stockholders and are described in further detail below in the section entitled, "2017 Forward-Looking Awards: Responsive Redesign of Long-Term Incentive Compensation."